gitmeohan/res2rasai/Decision Maker Bot/data/nlu.md

 - tell me what is a transition?
 - what to enter as a transition?

+## intent:observations
+- what is an observation?
+- observations
+- what do you mean by an observation?
+- what do you mean by an observation?
+- tell me what is an observation?
+- what to enter as an observation?

+## intent:chances
+- what is a chance?
+- what are chances?
+- chances
+- what do you mean by a chance?
+- tell me what is chance?
+- what to expect as a chance?

 ## intent:symmetry
 - what is a symmetry?
 - symmetries